lewagon/data-setup/_partials/pip.md

 ## Python packages

-Now that we have a pristine `lewagon` virtual environment, it's time to install some packages.
+Now that we have a pristine `lewagon` virtual environment, it's time to install some packages in it.

-First, let's upgrade `pip`, the tool to install Python Packages from [pypi.org](https://pypi.org):
+First, let's upgrade `pip`, the tool to install Python Packages from [pypi.org](https://pypi.org).
+In the latest Powershell window where the virtualenv `lewagon` is activated, run:

 ```bash
 pip install --upgrade pip